Our free online JPG to Word converter lets you transform images into editable DOCX documents. No registration or software to install.

 Smallpdf's OCR (Optical Character Recognition) option turns scanned images or photos of text—like JPGs or image-based PDFs—into fully editable Word files.

-But if you can highlight the text, it’s already selectable, and the file can be converted without using OCR.
-Just choose the right option based on what kind of file you’re working with.
+How to know if you need OCR: If you can't click and drag to highlight the text in your file, it's scanned text, and OCR is needed to “read” and convert it into real, editable words.
+But if you can highlight the text, it's already selectable, and the file can be converted without using OCR.
+Just choose the right option based on what kind of file you're working with.

 OCR ensures your output is editable and easy to work with—perfect for text-heavy documents.
 You can try this Pro feature free with a 7-day trial, no strings attached.

-Quick Answers to Your JPG to Word Questions
+Quick Answers to JPG to Word FAQs

 Can I convert a JPG to Word for free?